Navigating Credit Card Application Rules: Chase 5/24, Amex Lifetime & More

 Applications

-You’ll need to wait 12 months from when you opened your previous card before you can apply for another card.
+You’ll need to wait at least 12 months after opening a Discover card before applying for another one.

 Welcome Bonuses

-You are only allowed to have up to 2 credit cards from Discover.
-The first card must be active for at least 12 months before you can qualify for a second card.
+Maximum of 2 Discover credit cards.
+Your first card must be open and active for at least 12 months before you’re eligible for a second.

 U.S. Bank Credit Cards